kyverno/website/content/en/docs/Writing policies/verify-images/notary/_index.md

 ```

-After this policy is applied, kyverno will verify the signature on the sbom/cyclone-dx attestation and check if the license version of all the components in the SBOM is `GPL-3.0`.
+After this policy is applied, Kyverno will verify the signature on the sbom/cyclone-dx attestation and check if the license version of all the components in the SBOM is `GPL-3.0`.

 ```sh
 kubectl run test --image=ghcr.io/kyverno/test-verify-image:signed --dry-run=server